hngi/engineering-handbook/conventions.md

 ***
 Branches created should be named using the following format:

 > Replace JIRA_ISSUE_ID with ID from the project management tool you are using eg. Clubhouse.
-Also integrate your project management tool to github is that is possible
+Also integrate your project management tool to github if that is possible

 ```
 {issue type}/{Jira issue ID}-{issue summary}